The Youth Connection 2017 Programming Participation and Highlights

 The Youth Connection Ticket to Float Program

-The Youth Connection partnered with the National Park Foundation and River Raisin National Battlefield Park to provide a one-day kayaking and environmental education experience for 835 youth on the Huron River in July and August of 2015.
-Youth learned how to kayak and the various issues surrounding water quality, Michigan’s natural resources and the history of the Motor Cities National Heritage region.
+The Youth Connection partnered with the National Park Service River Raisin National Battlefield Park to provide a one-day kayaking and environmental education experience for over a thousand youth enlisting over 45 partner agencies.
+During July and August youth learned how to kayak on the Huron River, conducted water quality testing, studied environmental stewardship, and were exposed to the history of the Wyandot Indians of the Anderdon Nation.

 The Youth Connection After‐School Fair is a one‐stop experience to get Detroit youth ready to go back to school and back to after‐school programs.
 This past year we included a 5K prevention walk to the Fair and had College vendors there ready to talk to students about attending their schools.
-We hosted hundreds of after-school programs, over 1,800 parents and youth, and a building full of student‐led college groups, healthcare professionals and healthcare companies to provide free services to our youth.
-We had almost 100 volunteers and many partner agencies pitch in to provide a day of fun, information and education on Belle Isle on Saturday, August 29th, 2015.
+We hosted hundreds of after-school programs, over 1,000 parents and youth, and a building full of student‐led college groups, healthcare professionals and healthcare companies to provide free services to our youth.
+This year we even hosted a Family Olympics area where kids and their parents participated in physical activity and learned about proper diet and exercise.
+We had almost 100 volunteers and many partner agencies pitch in to provide a day of fun, information and education on Belle Isle on Saturday, August 19th, 2017.